FHV310 Participatory Approaches in Public Health Work

 Type of course:

 The course is based on weekly intensive workshops.
-Approx. 8 days of full time workshops (lectures, seminars and group supervision).
+Approx. 2 weeks full time (lectures, seminars and group supervision).

 Note that this is not a course offered in the August block.
 Classes start in August but the course is completed in the autumn parallel.

-An external examiner approves the criteria for the project report and evaluates the report.
+An external examiner approves the criteria for the project report and evaluate the report.